getantidote/zdotdir/.github/README.md

 # zdotdir

-> A full-featured sample Zsh config using antidote
+> A sample Zsh config using antidote

 ## Description

 This project aims to give you an example Zsh config that uses [antidote] as a plugin manager and pulls some amazing Zsh plugins together.
-Consider it a starter kit for Zsh.
+Consider it a starter kit for antidote and Zsh.
 Please borrow from it for your own config, or fork it and make it your own.

 ## What's included